-1.2 Initial Assessment

-The Initial Assessment is required for PLWHs who are enrolled in Non-Medical Case Management (N-MCM) services.
-It expands upon the information gathered during the intake phase to provide the broader base of knowledge needed to address complex, longer- standing access and/or barriers to medical and/or psychosocial needs.

-The thirty (30) day completion time permits the initiation of case management activities to meet immediate needs and allows for a more thorough collection of assessment information:

-- b) PLWH's support service status and needs related to:

-- Nutrition/Food bank

-- Financial resources and entitlements

-- Housing

-- Transportation

-- Support systems

-- Partner Services and HIV disclosure

-- Identification of vulnerable populations in the home (i.e. children, elderly and/or disabled) and assessment of need (e.g. food, shelter, education, medical, safety (CPS/APS referral as indicated)

-- Family Violence

-- Legal needs (ex.
-Health care proxy, living will, guardianship arrangements, landlord/tenant disputes, SSDI applications)

-- Linguistic Services, including interpretation and translation needs

-- Activities of daily living

-- Knowledge, attitudes and beliefs about HIV disease

-- Sexual health assessment and risk reduction counseling

-- Employment/Education

-- c) Additional information

-- PLWH strengths and resources

-- Other agencies that serve PLWH and household

-- Brief narrative summary of assessment session(s)

-Reassessments should be conduct at least annually for PLWH remaining in case management services.

-1.3 Care Planning

-The PLWH and the N-MCM will actively work together to develop and implement the care plan.
-Care plans include at a minimum:

-• Problem Statement (Need)
+1.2 Initial Assessment • Completed Initial Assessment is The Initial Assessment is required for PLWHs who are documented in the primary service enrolled in Non-Medical Case Management (N-MCM) record. services.
+It expands upon the information gathered during • Assessment completed within thirty the intake phase to provide the broader base of knowledge (30) days of the initiation of case needed to address complex, longer- standing access management services. and/or barriers to medical and/or psychosocial needs. • Any special circumstances for not completing the Initial Assessment The thirty (30) day completion time permits the with thirty (30) day timeframe are initiation of case management activities to meet noted in the primary service record. immediate needs and allows for a more thorough Annual Reassessments are collection of assessment information: documented in the primary service b) PLWH's support service status and needs related to: record.
+Nutrition/Food bank lecolu.
+Financial resources and entitlements Housing Transportation Support systems Partner Services and HIV disclosure Identification of vulnerable populations in the home (i.e. children, elderly and/or disabled) and assessment of need (e.g. food, shelter, education, medical, safety (CPS/APS referral as indicated) • Family Violence • Legal needs (ex.
+Health care proxy, living · · will, guardianship arrangements, landlord/tenant disputes, SSDI applications) • Linguistic Services, including interpretation and translation needs Activities of daily living • Knowledge, attitudes and beliefs about HIV disease • Sexual health assessment and risk reduction counseling Employment/Education c) Additional information PLWH strengths and resources • Other agencies that serve PLWH and household • Brief narrative summary of assessment session(s) Reassessments should be conduct at least annually for PLWH remaining in case management services.
+1.3 Care Planning Completed initial Care Plan The PLWH and the N-MCM will actively work together to documented in the primary service develop and implement the care plan.
+Care plans include at record. a minimum: • Updated Care Plans documented in Problem Statement (Need) the primary service record.